-The mechanism of generation of down-slope cascades is as follows (e.g., Fer et al., 2002; Horsh et al., 1994 and many others).
-In autumn, seasonal decrease of air teperature and difference between land and water-cooling rates cause a change in thermal 5 regime of littoral waters (Forel, 1880; Mortimer, 1974).
+The mechanism of generation of down-slope cascades is as follows (e.g., Fer et al.; 2002a, b; Horsh et al., 1994 and many others).
+In autumn, seasonal decrease of air temperature and difference between land and water-cooling rates cause a change in thermal regime of littoral waters (Forel, 1880; Mortimer, 1974).
 Instead of coastal water heating, observed typically in spring and summer periods, a differential coastal cooling develops in littoral lake/sea area.
 Cooling from the surface causes vertical thermo-gravitational convection in both deep and shallow areas.
 Because of the restricted water depth, most shallow and semi-enclosed areas cool faster than deeper ones.
 This leads to a permanent formation of slow colder currents down the bottom slope towards the abyss, which sink down to the level of the corresponding density, underneath the mixed upper layer (Brooks et al., 1972; Imboden and Wüest, 1995; Britter et al., 1980; Garrett, 1991; Zhmur and Yakubenko, 2001; Fer et al., 2002b; Chubarenko and Hutter, 2005).
-The currents are driven by small density differences ($\Delta \rho / \rho \sim 10^{-4} - 10^{-5}$), but their flow-rate increases with down-slope distance, because of both entrainment and supply of additional portions of water cooled at the surface further offshore.
+The currents are driven by small density differences ($\Delta \rho / \sim 10^{-4} - 10^{-5}$), but their flow-rate increases with down-slope distance, because of both entrainment and supply of additional portions of water cooled at the surface further offshore.
 Even though it was pointed out (Bennett, 1971; Carmack, 1979) that thermally induced seasonal horizontal mixing can be a very important mechanism of matter and energy transport in lakes and inland seas with large shoals, not long ago it was still generally assumed that they contribute mainly to the mixing in the littoral area (Browand et al., 1987; Ellison and Turner, 1959).

-Field investigations of last decades, however, have demonstrated both common presence of such cold-water cascades and "slugs" and their efficiency in horizontal transport and mixing, and obvious influence onto the basin-wide water dynamics in 25 large lakes and inland seas (Fer et al., 2002; Horsh et al., 1994; Leaman and Schott, 1991).
-In oceans, it has been proved already by field measurements that the intermediate and deep layers are formed by winter time surface cooling or brine rejection due to ice production at high latitudes (e.g., Foster et al., 1976; Killworth et al., 1977;

-Meincke, 1978; Thorpe and White, 1988; Leaman et al., 1991; Thomsen et al., 2001).
+Field investigations of last decades, however, have demonstrated both common presence of such cold-water cascades and "slugs" and their efficiency in horizontal transport and mixing, and obvious influence onto the basin-wide water dynamics in large lakes and inland seas (Fer et al., 2002; Horsh et al., 1994; Leaman and Schott, 1991).
+In oceans, it has been proved already by field measurements that the intermediate and deep layers are formed by winter time surface cooling or brine rejection due to ice production at high latitudes (e.g., Foster et al., 1976; Killworth et al., 1977; Meincke, 1978; Thorpe and White, 1988; Leaman et al., 1991; Thomsen et al., 2001).

 Previous studies (e.g., Farrow, 2004; Horsh et al., 1994; Sturman et al., 1999) have demonstrated the complexity of horizontal convective exchange flows in a basin with sloping bottom.
-The flow pattern is a combination of vertical convective cells, down-

-- 5 slope density undercurrent and horizontal compensating flow (e.g., Chubarenko et al., 2005, 2008), see Fig. 1.
-The flow set up is not in phase with the external forcing, with the time lag depending on the down-slope distance.
-The steady state, even under constant external forcing, is finally approached in a mean sense only: horizontal temperature/density gradients and the flowrate become more or less constant (imply- - 10 ing the balance of lateral heat flux and vertical heat loss due to the cooling from the surface (Farrow, 2004), whilst the convective flow remains unstable to baroclinic and shear instabilities, resulting in the formation of eddies, rolls, lenses, etc. In field, where time and space variations of heat-exchange conditions and bathymetry peculiarities are the most common case, the very flow characteristics like instant speed, thickness, - or profile, are practically unpredictable, and one can desire only to get an impression on general structure of the exchange and register some particular/instant flow features.
-The most extensive field studies of seasonal cascading were performed in lakes (Fer et al., 2002a,b; Farrow and Patterson, 1993; Horsh et al., 1994; Sturman et al., 1999).
+The flow pattern is a combination of vertical convective cells, down-slope density undercurrent and horizontal compensating flow (e.g., Chubarenko et al., 2005; CD2008), see Fig. 1.
+The most extensive field studies of seasonal cascading were performed in lakes (Fer et al., 2002a, b; Farrow and Patterson, 1993; Horsh et al., 1994; Sturman et al., 1999).
 All the observers point out the intermittent character of the flow and the "convective" behaviour of the horizontal water-exchange pattern.

+Fig. 3.
+Bathymetry of the Gdansk basin and the location of the experimental cross-section.
+Stations were numbered starting from the shore.
+Time of direct and back profiles are indicated.